Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 4. Get social support

-Don’t be ashamed to tell loved ones you trust about what you’re going through—you’re not at fault, and it happens to the best of us.
+Don’t be ashamed to tell a trusted friend about what you’re going through.
 Confiding in friends and family can help you process your emotions.
 And even being around people you trust and who support you can help you get out of your head.
+“Surround yourself with people who make you feel better, and ask them to check in with you,” says Ibrahim.
+“And be sure to get out and do things that you would normally do.”

 5. Take care of yourself

+Make a conscious effort to get proper nutrition, physical activity, and sleep.
+That way, your brain has the fuel necessary to resist your urges to overthink.
 You could also adopt relaxation techniques like yoga and meditation—and lean into your hobbies or try out new ones.
 When you’re absorbed in activities like these, your brain will be less likely to overthink.

 6. Work on your trust issues

 Being cheated on can make you wonder if you’ll ever be able to trust again.
 It can be tough—there’s no doubt about that—but reaching a point where you’re able to trust again is crucial for healthy relationships.
 The most important thing?
-“Allow time and space to heal,” says Zinman-Ibrahim.
+“Allow time and space to heal,” says Ibrahim.
 After emotionally being ripped into shreds, your trust won’t rebuild itself overnight.

 If you plan to stay with your partner, each of you will have to recognize any behaviors that have affected your relationship.
 You should also be clear about what you need to move forward—for example, for your partner to cut all contact with the other person involved in the cheating, or more transparency in your relationship.
 Couples therapy can also be key.